learn-to-compress-workshop-isit/learn-to-compress-workshop-isit.github.io/_pages/call.md

 further details, proofs etc.).
 All submissions should be prepared in the ISIT paper format.
 You can find information for authors such as paper format, template and example in this [link](https://2024.ieee-isit.org/information-authors-0).
 All submissions (papers and extended abstracts) should be made through our venue home page on [OpenReview](https://openreview.net/group?id=IEEE.org/ISIT/2024/Workshop/LCW#tab-your-consoles).

 Each paper will go through a rigorous review process.
-The workshop will follow a **soft double-blind reviewing policy**, which means that the authors are required to make sure that their submitted paper or extended abstract does not reveal the identity of the author(s).
-However, the authors can post their papers on arXiv if they wish to do so.
+The workshop will follow a **single-blind reviewing policy**, aligned with the ISIT 2024, which means that the all submitted manuscripts should include author names and affiliations.
+The authors can post their papers on arXiv if they wish to do so.

 For full-paper submissions, we will offer authors the choice to publish their accepted papers on IEEE Xplore.
 All accepted submissions (extended abstract or full-paper) will also be published via OpenReview after the workshop.